julian-klode/blog.jak-linux.org/content/post/ubuntu-key-rotation.md

 images.
 So OEM team had success testing 400MB irl, and I tested up to I think it was 1.2GB in qemu, I ran out of FAT space then and stopped going higher :D

+## other features in this round

+* Intel TDX support in grub and shim
+* Kernels are allocated as CODE now not DATA as per the upstream mm changes, might fix boot on X13s

 ## am I using this yet?

 The new signing keys are used in: